carlywilk/capstone/README.md

 - List View Page
 - More Details Page

-The **desktop site** will be one screen split into three sections (from left to right):
+The **desktop site** will be one screen split into three sections (from left to right) with additional pages for the map only view, list only view, and about details:
+- Desktop Home Page:
     - Site title and information
     - Map View Section
     - Resource Information Section
+- Mav View Only Page
+- List View Only Page
+- About Only Page

 ### Mockups
 **Mobile Width:**